ome/devspace/README.md

     alternatively put your own certificate `.crt and .key` in the above locations.

 *   Copy the SSH and Git configuration files used for fetching and pushing the Git repositories under `slave/.ssh` and `slave/.gitconfig`.
+This is usually your own SSH and Git configuration files

  *  Run `rename.py` to match your topic name.
+Specify the Git user corresponding to the confguration files used above.
 If you do not yet have topic branches available on origin, use "develop" or one of the main branches:

-        $ ./rename.py MYTOPIC
+        $ ./rename.py MYTOPIC --user git_user

 *   Replace the `USER_ID` of the various Dockerfile with the ID of the user who will run the devspace: